masaki925/friday_address_provider/README.md

 ## Overview

-- street notation depends on the address of each country/region
+- Street notation depends on the address of each country/region
-- even in the same country, there are some different notation for same address
+- Even in the same country, there are some different notation for same address
   - e.g. `3丁目` == `三丁目`
-- so conversion process could be complex.
+- So the conversion process could be complex.
-- to mitigate the complex, divide converters for each countries/regions, then contain complex logic into each converters.
+- To mitigate the complex, I've divided converters for each country/region, then contained complex logic into each converter.
-- we applied `Facade pattern` so that main program can use converters without knowing the complex logics, but just call `convert()` method and get `MyData` result.
+- I've applied the `Facade pattern` so that the main program can use converters without knowing the complex logics, but just call the `convert()` method and get the `MyData` result.

 ## How to use

-you can run with make commands as below:
+You can run with make commands as below:

 ```sh
 $ cd address_provider